 Cloud cake, also known as snow cake, is a traditional cake of the Jiangsu Province.
 Its name reflects its thinness and color.
 It is characterized by a fine and soft texture, just like curd, and can be stored for a long time.

-The main ingredients are glutinous rice, sugar, lard, olive, sesame, and spices.
-Each ingredient must be of top quality.
-For example, the fried glutinous rice flour should be stored for about half a year to soften and the soft sugar must be the best.
-How it is served is just as strict.
-Each 22 cm long cake must be sliced into 140 pieces.
+High-quality ingredients like glutinous rice, sugar, lard, olive, sesame, and spices are key.
+For instance, the fried glutinous rice flour needs to be stored for about six months to soften, and the soft sugar must be of the highest quality.
+Serving is equally precise, with each 22 cm cake sliced into 140 pieces.